alphabetjim/weatherAppProject/README.md

 - Functionality added for the user to use the enter key to trigger the weather check for the entered city.

 ### Still to come
+- Responsiveness so that this displays nicely on screen sizes other than small (phones).
 - Would be nice to display the wind direction, maybe by rotating the wind image.

 ## Credits: